xma711/notebook/machine_learning/rnn/tutorial.md

 #### inputs

-the word IDs will be embedded into a dense representation before feeding to the LSTM. this allows the model to efficiently represent the knowledge about particular words.
+the word IDs will be embedded into a dense representation before feeding to the LSTM.
+This allows the model to efficiently represent the knowledge about particular words.
 ```
 # embedding_matrix is a tensor of shape [vocabulary_size, embedding_size]
 word_embeddings = tf.nn.embedding_lookup(embedding_matrix, word_ids)